subframe7536/vscode-custom-ui-style/README.md

 VSCode extension that custom ui css style in both editor and webview

-- Works with VSCode 1.97!
+- Works with VSCode 1.98!
 (Tested on Windows and MacOS)

 > [!warning]
-> This extension works by editting the VSCode's css and js files.
 >
-> ~~So, a warning appears while the first time to install or VSCode update.
-You can click the [never show again] to avoid it.~~
-> From V0.4.0, the warning will no longer prompt after fully restart. [#11](https://github.com/subframe7536/vscode-custom-ui-style/issues/11)
+> This extension works by modifying the VSCode's source css and js files.

+# ❗CLAIM

+Untested on Linux and VSCode forks (Cursor, WindSurf, etc.) and currently I have no energy to adapte them.

+So if this extension breaks your editor, you can use [these more mature alternative extension](#credit)

 ## Features